-Figure 7.1.
+Figure 7-1.
 Diode clipper circuit netlist for DC sweep analysis.

-7.2.3 OP Analysis
+7.2.3.
+OP Analysis

 Xyce also supports '.OP' analysis statements.
 In Xyce, consider '.OP' as a shorthand for a single-step DC sweep, in which all the default operating point values are used.
-One may also consider
+One may also consider '.OP' analysis to be the operating point calculation that would occur as the initial step to a transient calculation, without the subsequent time steps.

-Figure 7.2.
+Figure 7-2.
 DC sweep voltages at Vin, node 2 and Vout.